 Art directives to help with identity exploration

 Special considerations when working with groups and families

 Guided art experiences throughout the course will help spark your own creativity and enhance learning.

 The course is 6 units and you can expect each unit to take about 2 - 2.5 hours to complete.
-CE credit is available (sponsored by Commonwealth Seminars).
+12 CE credits may be available upon completion.

 The online platform allows you to work with your own schedule and at your own pace.

 You will learn through informational videos, readings, short reflection questions, and experiential art activities.

 In addition to several ideas for art directives to use with your clients, you will get the knowledge and tools you need to be able to tailor art in therapy interventions to individual clients.

 You will also be able to build community and get consultation through our Discussion page and private Facebook group.

 Please keep in mind that this is not an "art therapy" course as art therapy is a profession that requires a Master's degree education and involves much more than can be covered in this online course.
 Instead, this course is designed for counselors and therapists who want to incorporate creativity and art into the work they are already trained to do.